shichunyu/shichunyu/src/posts/algorithms/0_Bike_Rental_Scheduling.md

 ---

 ```toc

 ```

 # Overview
 ## Description
 You are a bike shop.
 You rent bikes out to people every day, but you need to order the bikes in advance for a given day.
 As such, you need to know how many bikes will be used on any given day.
 However, if a bike is used in the morning for example, we can use it again in the evening(or whenever it is returned to the shop)

+To calculate the negative of a number in binary with Two's Complement, the formula is: (2^3^ - n)~2~

 > input: list of times bikes are checked out from output: how many bikes we need for that given day